neos/Neos.EventStore.DatabaseStorageAdapter/README.md

 This package is inspired by [Prooph EventStore Doctrine Adapter](https://github.com/prooph/event-store-doctrine-adapter).

-This package provide an EventStore implementation for ```Flowpack.EventStore``` based on Doctrine DBAL.
+This package provide an EventStore implementation for ```Ttree.EventStore``` based on Doctrine DBAL.

 ## Installation

-    composer require flowpack/eventstore-databasestorageadapter dev-master
+    composer require ttree/eventstore-databasestorageadapter dev-master

 Check ```Settings.yaml``` to configure the database connection used by the event storage.
 The event storage dont use the main Flow persistence connection for tunning reasons (different database between the event store and the read projections